zencart/documentation/content/user/admin_pages/discounts/send_gift_certificate.md

 1. Log in to the Zen Cart Admin section.

-2. Go to Gift Certificate/Coupons > Mail Gift Certificates.
+2. Go to Discounts > Send a Gift Certificate.

 3. In the drop down menu select and existing customer to send the gift certificate, or enter a new address in the field below it.